McCanles Gang: Later witness accounts

 The dead, according to Hickok, included David McCanles's brothers James and Jack LeRoy McCanles; however, according to records, Jack LeRoy McCanles was still alive in 1883 and was a "good citizen" of Florence, Colorado.

 An account by William Monroe McCanles (the son of David McCanles) appeared in the Fairbury Journal on September 25, 1930.
 Monroe maintained that he had gone with his father to the station to collect money and that they had been unarmed:

 Probably the motive for killing was fear.
 Father had told Mrs. Wellman to tell her husband to come out.
 The Wellmans were the folks who lived there and kept the station.
 She said he wouldn't and father said if he wouldn't come out he would go in and drag him out.
 I think rather than be man-handled, he killed father.

 "Buffalo Bill" Cody's visit to Major Israel McCreight at the Wigwam in Du Bois, Pennsylvania, on June 22, 1908, remains a notable event in Wild West history.
 On this occasion, Monroe McCanles was McCreight's houseguest and told Buffalo Bill about his father Dave McCanles having been shot by "Wild Bill" Hickok.
 The "McCanles Incident" was then the subject of controversy and debate by Wild West historians.
 Monroe McCanles disclosed that at the age of twelve he had stood beside his father Dave McCanles when Hickok shot him dead from behind a curtain.
 For the first time, Buffalo Bill heard an alternative account of the event and remarked that he would include the story in his projected autobiography.
 McCreight wrote articles about the "McCanles Incident" for the rest of his life.

 Legacy

-Another son of David Colbert McCanles, Julius McCandless, was the father of Commodore Byron McCandless, USN, recipient of the Navy Cross in World War I. David's great-grandson was Rear Admiral Bruce McCandless, USN, recipient of the Congressional Medal of Honor in World War II, and his great-great-grandson was Captain Bruce McCandless II, USN, the NASA astronaut who made the first untethered spacewalk.
+Another son of David Colbert McCanles, Julius McCandless, was the father of Rear Admiral Byron McCandless, USN, recipient of the Navy Cross in World War I. David's great-grandson was Rear Admiral Bruce McCandless, USN, recipient of the Congressional Medal of Honor in World War II, and his great-great-grandson was Captain Bruce McCandless II, USN, the NASA astronaut who made the first untethered spacewalk.